This site contains affiliate links. Please see Policies for more information.

 If you’re wondering specifically what is 21 day fix approved, I’ve written about that as a way to help people know exactly what to look for when shopping or using products they have on hand already.

 There are (quite literally) hundreds of 21 Day Fix recipes on the internet.
-Unfortunately, some people have started adding “21 Day Fix Approved” on some recipes that are most certainly not 21 Day Fix approved, so I want to give you some 21 Day Fix recipes and tips websites to find quality recipes with solid container counts and ingredients that are 100% fix approved:
+Unfortunately, some people have started adding “21 Day Fix Approved” on some recipes that are most certainly not 21 Day Fix approved, so make sure that when you see a Fixed recipe, all of the ingredients are on the food list.

 What Do the Colored Containers Mean?
-What is the 21 Day Fix container system?
+What is 21 Day Fix container system?

 Here is a breakdown of the colors of the containers, and what you put in them.
-Click each container for a roundup of recipes that are exclusive to that container!
+Click each container for a list of recipes that have at least one container of that color–it’s super helpful for planning your day!

-The Blue container is for Healthy Fats – avocado, nuts, and cheeses
+- The Blue container is for Healthy Fats – avocado, nuts, and cheeses.
+It’s 1/3 cup.

-The Yellow container is for healthy Carbs and Starches – sweet potatoes, whole grains, etc.
+- The Yellow container is for healthy Carbs and Starches – sweet potatoes, whole grains, etc. The yellow container is 1/2 cup.

-The Purple container is for Fruits – whole fruits, not juices because you want the benefit of the fiber and filling nature of the fruit.
+- The Purple container is for Fruits – whole fruits, not juices because you want the benefit of the fiber and filling nature of the fruit.
+This container is 1 cup.

-The Red container is for Protein – lean meats and such.
+- The Red container is for Protein – lean meats and such.
+The red container is 3/4 cup.

-The Orange container is for Seeds and Dressings – healthy oils and seeds–no canola oil, added sugar, or no fat dressings – we want the cleanest ones we can find.
+- The Orange container is for Seeds and Dressings – healthy oils and seeds–no canola oil, added sugar, or no fat dressings – we want the cleanest ones we can find.
+It’s 2 tablespoons.

 The 21 Day Fix: How many containers per meal?

-There are four calorie brackets for the 21 Day Fix:
+There are six calorie brackets for the 21 Day Fix/Ultimate Portion Fix:

 1,500-1,799 calories, Plan B: Each day, you’ll be eating 4 green containers (veggies), 3 purple containers (fruits), 4 red containers (protein), 3 yellow containers (carbs), 1 blue container (healthy fats), 1 orange container (seeds and dressings), and 4 teaspoons of oil.